Health tips for heart mind and body

 - Floss, brush, and see a dentist regularly.

-- Ask your doctor if medication can help you control the potential long-term side effects of chronic conditions such as high blood pressure, osteoporosis, or high cholesterol.
+- Ask your doctor if the medication can help you control the potential long-term side effects of chronic conditions such as high blood pressure, osteoporosis, or high cholesterol.

 Smoking: An enemy of longevity

 The news does get better.
-People who quit smoking can repair some, if not all, of the damage done.
+People who quit smoking can repair some, if not all, of the damage, done.
 After a smoker quits, the risk of heart disease begins to drop within a few months, and in five years, it matches that of someone who never smoked.
 Stroke risk drops to equal that of a nonsmoker within two to four years after a smoker quits, according to one study.
 The death rate from colorectal cancer also decreases each year after quitting.
-At any age, quitting progressively cuts your risk of dying from cancer related to smoking, although this drop is most marked in those who quit before age 50.
+At any age, quitting progressively cuts your risk of dying from cancer-related to smoking, although this drop is most marked in those who quit before age 50.

 Click here for Turning the tide on weight gain